by Ryan Bomberger, Radiance Co-Founder, Child of God

 But what if Jesus were to have embraced a “prochoice” worldview?
 What would that look like?

 We could kiss salvation goodbye.
 Adoption is at the heart of our soul’s redemption, yet it is a maligned consideration on the “prochoice” periphery.
-(Planned Parenthood aborts about 81 children for every 1 adoption referral).
+(Planned Parenthood aborts 198 children for every 1 adoption referral).
 In addition, considering nearly half of all pregnancies in the U.S. are “unintended”, an astounding number of us would immediately be written off as “unwanted”, therefore disposable, and certainly not worth eternally saving.

 A “prochoice” Jesus would be the ultimate hypocrite having his own life spared from a teenage mother scenario only to condemn others to death in similar circumstances.
 He, like the Jesse Jacksons of the world (who was conceived in rape like I was), would enjoy the grand possibility of life while others the grim inevitability of undeserved death.